Teffin-Varghese/psychic-spork/README.md

 Open the terminal on Fedora and disable the SElinux and try again.

-You can disable the SElinux by the following command.
+You can disable the SElinux by running the following command.
-# sudo setenforce 0
+# #sudo setenforce 0

 And connect to the VPN network.

+Cheers...